 Unsafe construction zones or improperly maintained work areas in San Diego can lead to serious accidents, including collisions with vehicles, pedestrians, and cyclists.
 Hulburt Law Firm helps victims pursue compensation from contractors, municipalities, or other responsible parties for medical expenses, lost income, and long-term care.

-Our experienced attorneys have a proven track record of achieving extraordinary results in dangerous roadway cases.
+Our attorneys have a proven track record of achieving extraordinary results in dangerous roadway cases.

 Jury verdict against Caltrans for a 13-year-old boy who was hit by a car while using a dangerous crosswalk.